valkey-io/planet/aggregation_and_content_policy.md

 # Aggregation and Content Policy

-This document aims at bringing clarity to what should be included on Planet for the Valkey Community and how changes to the aggregated feeds are made.
+This document aims at bringing clarity to what should be included on Planet Valkey and how changes to the aggregated feeds are made.
 The current version of the document can be found in (1).

 (1): https://github.com/valkey-io/planet/blob/main/aggregation_and_content_policy.md